OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 Multi topic is a more complex feature than the other two Content-Subscription features, therefore describing it requires some new terminology.

 The ``MultiTopic`` interface inherits from the ``TopicDescription`` interface, just like ``ContentFilteredTopic`` does.
-A data reader created for the multi topic is known as a “multi topic data reader.”
+A data reader created for the multi topic is known as a "multi topic data reader."
 A multi topic data reader receives samples belonging to any number of regular topics.
-These topics are known as its “constituent topics.”
-The multi topic has a DCPS data type known as the “resulting type.”
+These topics are known as its "constituent topics."
+The multi topic has a DCPS data type known as the "resulting type."
 The multi topic data reader implements the type-specific data reader interface for the resulting type.
 For example, if the resulting type is Message, then the multi topic data reader can be narrowed to the ``MessageDataReader`` interface.

 The multi topic’s topic expression (:ref:`content_subscription_profile--topic-expressions`) describes how the distinct fields of the incoming data (on the constituent topics) are mapped to the fields of the resulting type.